TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex.rst

 - You cannot nest FlexForm configurations inside of FlexForms.

+- You cannot add, change or remove fields in FlexForms without copying the data structure and changing the configuration accordingly.

 - Charset follows that of the current backend UTF-8.
 When storing FlexForm information in external files, make sure that they are using UTF-8 too.